jloOop/Boundary-Spin-Momentum-Filtering-Data/Solvers/READMe.md

 - Sparse non-Hermitian Hamiltonian assembly.
 - Crank–Nicolson time stepping with GMRES/Krylov linear solves.
 - Ghost-point implementation of a spin-coupled absorbing boundary.
-- Probability-current, reflection, boundary-symbol, time-decomposition, and Duhamel diagnostics.
+- Probability-current, reflection diagnostics, boundary-symbol analysis, finite time-window diagnostics, and Duhamel diagnostics.
 - Compact output suitable for post-processing and reproducibility.

 The physical observable throughout the project is the detector-present roof flux, equivalently the norm loss of the non-unitary spinor absorbing-boundary evolution.
 These scripts should be read as simulations and diagnostics of a detector model, not as detector-free arrival-time simulations.